pantheon-systems/documentation/source/_docs/drupal-cron.md

 As an alternative solution if you have anything that is executing a cron on your own server, you can invoke Drush commands remotely using [Terminus](/docs/terminus/), including Drush cron, to trigger scheduled operations.

 Another very effective solution is to leverage a service such as [EasyCron](http://www.easycron.com).
-You can set custom schedules, notifications, and logging through their web interface or through their [module](https://drupal.org/project/EasyCron).
+You can set custom schedules, notifications, and logging through their web interface or through their [EasyCron](https://drupal.org/project/EasyCron) module.
 The unique URL to kick off cron externally can be found at `/admin/config/system/cron`

 ## Troubleshooting Cron